- 1. What is designated agency?

 TEAMS AND PREC`S

-- 23. Do the names of all team members have to be included as Designated Agents on the MLS® Listing Contract, the Exclusive Buyer's Agency Contract and the Buyer Agency Acknowledgement?
+- 23. Do the names of all team members have to be included as Designated Agents on the MLS® Listing Contract, the Exclusive Buyer's Agency Contract, the Buyer Agency Acknowledgement and the Contract of Purchase and Sale?

 Yes.
-The full names of all members of the team must be inserted in the space provided on the MLS® Listing Contract, the Exclusive Buyer's Agency Contract or the Buyer Agency Acknowledgement form.
+The full names of all members of the team must be inserted in the space provided on the MLS® Listing Contract, the Exclusive Buyer's Agency Contract, the Buyer Agency Acknowledgement, or the Contract of Purchase and Sale form.
 Where there are space considerations in a document additional names should be provided on a Schedule A. While all members of the team must be listed as the Designated Agent any single member of the team may execute documents on behalf of the brokerage; i.e. all members of the team are not required to sign the document.

 - 24. Can a single member of a team be appointed as the designated agent of a buyer or seller?